SaaS Management

 10. Ampliphae SaaSGuard

-• Primarily focused on access security—it does not manage spend or software contracts.
+• Focused on access security, not spend or contracts

 11. Lumos (4.8 out of 5)